strome-org/microsoft-365-docs-test/microsoft-365/education/index.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Get started for IT admins</h3>
                                                     <p>Interested in trying out the Microsoft Education solution?
-Sign up for the Intune for Education trial to get started with Microsoft Education.
-Learn how to set up a cloud infrastructure for your school, acquire apps, manage devices and settings, and more.</p>
+Sign up for the Intune for Education trial and learn how to set up a cloud infrastructure for your school, acquire apps, manage devices and settings, and more.</p>
                                                 </div>
                                             </div>
                                         </div>